Certifications / Microsoft

 Microsoft announced that additional role-based certifications will be released.
 This marks one of the first steps in the IT certification industry toward career-based knowledge.

-This announcement from one of the world's largest IT vendors could be the kindling needed to blaze a new certification trail — one no longer focused on generic overviews of technologies but on the skills and tasks needed by most professionals.
+This announcement from one of the world's largest IT vendors could be the kindling needed to blaze a new certification trail — no longer focused on generic overviews of technologies but on the skills and tasks most professionals need.

 The industry isn't likely to leave product and technology-based knowledge in the dust.
-But a shift in focus—one specific to job roles and tasks—can lead to more employees gaining the competence they need to excel.
+However, a shift in focus—one specific to job roles and tasks—can lead to more employees gaining the competence they need to excel.
 And, like Ben Parker used to say, "With great specificity in job training comes greater work performance."
-Okay, he didn't say that, but he would have if he were an IT professional… and real.
+He didn't say that, but he would have if he were an IT professional… and real.

 Download